yogsototh/yblog/Scratch/en/blog/Hakyll-setup.md

   </head>
   <body>
     {-hi-}<h1>Cthulhu</h1>{-/hi-}
-    {-/hi-}<p>ph'nglui mglw'nafh Cthulhu R'lyeh wgah'nagl fhtagn</p>{-/hi-}
+    {-hi-}<p>ph'nglui mglw'nafh Cthulhu R'lyeh wgah'nagl fhtagn</p>{-/hi-}
   </body>
 </html>
 ```

-See, its easy
+See, it's easy
 But we have a problem.
-How could we change the title?
+How could we change the title
-Or for example, add keywords?
+or add keywords?

 The solution is to use `Context`s.
 For this, we first need to add some _metadatas_ to our markdown[^1].